phisad/pytorch-expresso/README.md

 same while the classifcation task changes (source block vs directions).

 **experiments**: Combines *dataset, models and tasks* and allows to introduce further *params* to the training procedure (gpu, epochs, batch size).
+The experiment params might also include certain references to specific classes for ["step_fn","loss_fn","optim_fn"] all coming with potential *kwargs* to be injected.

-The previous mentioned can be directly included in the experiment config for better readability.
+The previous mentioned can all be directly included in the experiment config for better readability.
 Still, when certain modules are repeatitly used, then they can also be put into an own file.
 For example a certain task that is the same for all experiments.
 The modules are then referenced by their file names.

 These file references are dynamically loaded during the experiment assuming the config top dir is given in the ConfigurationLoader.
-The values for ["model", "dataset", "task", "steps"] which end with json are interpreted as seperate files and loaded as dict-like objects.
-This works recusively which allows experiment series.
+The values for ["model", "dataset", "task", "env", "callbacks", "savers"] which end with json are interpreted as seperate files and loaded as dict-like or list objects.

 Experiment configurations allow for example to run: